Skip to main content

 Auth Sigs & Session Sigs

-1. Can’t use checkAndSignAuthMessage in a backend project?
+1. Can I use checkAndSignAuthMessage in a backend project?

-checkAndSignAuthMessage can only be used in browsers as it pops up Metamask or other crypto wallets for you to sign & generate the Authsig.
-In a backend project, you have to use hot wallet signing to generate the AuthSig.
-Check out this project: https://github.com/LIT-Protocol/hotwallet-signing-example/blob/main/sign.mjs
+The checkAndSignAuthMessage function can only be used in browser environments as it will prompt a Metamask (or other crypto wallet) popup for you to sign & generate the Authsig.
+If you are building a backend project, you have to use hot wallet signing to generate the AuthSig.
+You can learn how to do so following this project: https://github.com/LIT-Protocol/hotwallet-signing-example/blob/main/sign.mjs

 2. My AuthSig was working before but now I get the error: Error getting auth context: Signature is not valid

-We’ve enforced EIP-55 compliance so now it’s necessary to use a SIWE message if you’re using hot wallet signing.
+We are enforcing compliance with EIP-55 so it is now necessary to use a SIWE message if you’re using hot wallet signing.

 3. Why don’t I get a MetaMask popup for signing?

-The signature is stored in your browser local storage for convenience.
-You can call the disconnectWeb3 method to delete it from the local storage.
+The auth signature is stored in your browser's local storage for convenience.
+You can call the disconnectWeb3 method to delete it from local storage.

 4. How would this work if we wanted to use a custodial wallet instead?

-With a custodial wallet, there is no need to store the signature. the reason it's stored is to prevent the user from having to sign the MetaMask popup a dozen times if they're doing a dozen operations. but with a custodial wallet, there is no MetaMask popup, so you can just create the signature fresh each time.
+With a custodial wallet, there is no need to store the signature.
+The reason it's stored is to prevent the user from having to sign the MetaMask popup a dozen times if they're doing a dozen operations.
+If you are using a custodial wallet, there is no MetaMask popup, so you can just create the signature fresh each time.

 PKPs & Lit Actions